Qiskit/qiskit-ibm-runtime/CONTRIBUTING.md

 ### Test

 #### Test Types
-There are two different types of tests in `qiskit-ibm-runtime`.
+There are three different types of tests in `qiskit-ibm-runtime`.
 The implementation is based upon the well-documented [unittest](https://docs.python.org/3/library/unittest.html) Unit testing framework.